wgrootonk-gfm/slate/source/index.html.md

   - java: Java
 toc_footers:
   - '<a href="https://www.gofundme.com">Website</a>'
-includes: []
+includes:
+  - auth
+  - errors
 search: true
-highlight_theme: darkula

 ---

-# GFM Partner API v0.5.0
+# GFM Partner API

-Partner API integration for GoFundMe services
+The purpose of the Partner API is to provide a highly integrated set of RESTful APIs that a distinguished third party can use to take specific actions without leaving the comfort of their own platform.

 Base URL = http://api.gofundme.com/partner/v1